 If you've noticed the sounds of frogs in your neighborhood this spring, consider yourself lucky.

 Frogs are a vital part of the wildlife community here in the Mid-South and their presence speaks to the overall health of our environment.
 I remember as a kid being fascinated with frogs, often catching them just to peer into their iridescent eyes.
 What's also interesting is to realize how each frog species has it's own unique call, much like song birds.
 To walk into a swamp and hear their multiple calls is nothing short of amazing.

 If you want to learn more about these colorful amphibians, plan to bring your family on the Wolf River Conservancy's Frog Chorus Walk.
-The next walk takes place Saturday, May 24th, from 7 to 9 p.m.
+The 2015 walk takes place Saturday, May 30th, from 7:30 to 9:30 p.m.
 The walk goes through a beautiful bald sypress-water tupelo swamp at Ghost River State Natural Area in La Grange, Tennessee.